theogbrand/pytorch-prep/annotated_transformed.md

 # Bottom Most Encoder Block
 - Token Embedding Algorithm #1: (seq_len, d_model) where seq_len is the length of the longest sentence in training data, d_model is the embedding dimension (original 512 for Vaswani 2017) - the "width" of training data
 - Embedding v.s.
 Linear Transformations: embedding converts discrete tokens (words) into continuous vectors; linear transformations (W) can map these vectors to different spaces
+- Abstraction common to all encoders is they receive a list of vectors of the size d_model (512 for Vaswani 2017)

 Encoders identical in containing self-attention layer and FFNN layer.
 Point of self-attention